 - 1. What is a production system?

-- 2. What is an au tomated production line?

-- 3. Define flexibility.
+- 2. Define flexibility.

-- 4. Name three categories of AGVs.

-- 5. Name the joint types used in Robotic arms and wrists.
+- 3. Name the joint types used in Robotic arms and wrists.

+- 4. What is an end effectors?

+- 5. Name three categories of AGVs.

-6. What is an end effector?
+- 6. What is an automated production line?

-- 1. Describe the automation migration strategy? - 2.
-Name three reasons for including a storage buffer in an automated production line. - 3.
-Discuss the hardware used in parts delivery system. - 4.
-How do external sensors differ from internal sensors? - 5.
-Discuss the Robot programming languages in brief. - 6.
-What characteristics of industrial work situations that demand substitution of robots for human labour?

-- A rotary work table is driven by a Geneva mechanism with 5 slots.
+- 7. Describe the automation migration strategy?

+- 8. Name three reasons for including a storage buffer in an automated production line. - 9.
+Discuss the hardware used in parts delivery system. - 10.
+What characteristics of industrial work situations that demand substitution of robots for human labour? - 11.
+Write a homogeneous transform matrix for a rotation of 90° about the z-axis, followed by a rotation of -90° about the x-axis, followed by a translation of (3, 7, and 9). - 12.
+Identify the three application areas of AS/RS. - 13.
+Demonstrate the FMS in-line layouts with examples. - Course Outcome 4 (CO4): - 14.
+A rotary work table is driven by a Geneva mechanism with 5 slots.
 The driver rotates at 48 rev/min.
-Determine (a) cycle time, (b) available process time, and (c) indexing time. - 2.
-Illustrate the FMS in-line layouts with examples. - 3.
-Identify the three application areas of AS/RS. - 4.
-Select the suitable sensor for the following applications (a) to indicate distance (b) to indicate the presence (c) Inspection. - A 5 kg rectangular block is gripped in the middle and lifted vertically at a velocity of 1 m/s.
-If it accelerates to a velocity of 27.5m/s2 and the coefficient of friction between the gripping pads and the block is 0.48, calculate the minimum force that would prevent the slippage. - Write a homogeneous transform matrix for a rotation of 90° about the z-axis, followed by a rotation of -90° about the x-axis, followed by a translation o f (3, 7, and 9).

-Analyse

-1. A 30- station transfer line has an ideal cycle time of 0.75 min, an average downtime of 6.0 min per line stop occurrence, and a station failure frequency of 0.01 for all stations.
+Determine (a) cycle time, (b) available process time, and (c) indexing time. - 15.
+A 30- station transfer line has an ideal cycle time of 0.75 min, an average downtime of 6.0 min per line stop occurrence, and a station failure frequency of 0.01 for all stations.
 A proposal has been submitted to locate a storage buffer between stations 15 and 16 to improve line efficiency.
-Determine (a) the current line efficiency and production rate that would result from installing the storage buffer.

-2. A machine tool builder submits a proposal for a 20-station transfer line to machine a certain component currently produced by conventional methods.
+Determine (a) the current line efficiency and production rate that would result from installing the storage buffer. - 16.
+A machine tool builder submits a proposal for a 20-station transfer line to machine a certain component currently produced by conventional methods.
 The proposal states that the line will operate at a production rate of 50 pieces per hour at 100% efficiency.

-On similar transfer lines, the probability of station breakdown per cycle is equal for all stations and p=0.005 breakdowns/cycle.
-It is also estimated that the average downtime per line stop will b e 0.8min.
+stations and p=0.005 breakdowns/cycle.
+It is also estimated that the average downtime per line stop will be 0.8min.
 The starting casting that is machined on the line costs Rs.120 per part.
 The line operates at a cost of Rs.4000 per hour.
 The 20 cutting tolls (one tool per station) last for 50 parts each, and the average cost per tool = Rs80 per cutting edge.
 Based on this data, compute (a) production rate, (b) line efficiency, and (c) cost per unit piece produced on the line.

-3. A ten -station transfer machine has an ideal cycle time of 30 sec.
+17. A ten-station transfer machine has an ideal cycle time of 30 sec.
 The frequency of line stops is 0.075 stops per cycle.
 When a line stop occurs, the average downtime is 4.0 min.
 Determine (a) average production rate in piece/hour, (b) line efficiency, and (c) proportion downtime.